This article is currently a work in progress and subject to frequent change. See the changelog for details.

-Describes a set of facts in which the truth of prior facts are never negated by the addition of later facts.
+The property of a set of facts whereby the truth of prior facts are never negated by the addition of later facts.
 CALM relies on functions that exhibit this property.
 For example, Holochain’s source chain, DHT, and CRUD actions only add new data without removing old data.

-The interplay between the autonomy of the individual and the collective intentions of the group.
-A successful commons finds a healthy balance between these opposites.
-Holochain’s design is based on this principle, empowering participants to control their own identity and their response to their peers by equipping each of them with a full copy of the application.
-But those same rules embedded in the application also constitute the group’s rules and norms, formalized as executable code in its DNA modules, so by running the application a participant consents to become a member of the group.
+The relationship between the autonomy of the individual and the collective intentions of the group.
+A successful commons finds a healthy tension between these opposites.
+Holochain’s design is based on this principle, empowering participants to control their own identity and responses to their peers by equipping each of them with a full copy of the application.
+The application constitutes the group’s rules and norms, formalized as executable code in its DNA modules, so by running the application a participant consents to become a member of the group.

-A cryptographic system that consists of two keys: a public component and a private or secret component.
-These keys are mathematically related to each other in a way that’s easy for the key pair’s owner to prove but nearly impossible for a third-party to reverse-engineer.
-In Holochain, the public key lives in the DHT as an agent's identity and the private key stays on the agent’s device.
-Peers can verify an agent’s claim of authorship on an entry by checking their provenance, or can use an agent’s public key to encrypt a private message that only the holder of the corresponding private key can decrypt.
+A cryptographic system that consists of two keys, a public component and a private component.
+These keys are mathematically related to each other in a way that’s easy for the key pair’s owner to prove, but nearly impossible for a third-party to reverse-engineer.
+In Holochain, an agent‘s public key lives in the DHT and serves as their ID while the private key stays on the agent’s device.
+Peers can verify an agent’s claim of authorship on published DHT data by checking their signature, and can use an agent’s public key to encrypt a private message that only the holder of the corresponding private key can decrypt.

 Public-key infrastructure (PKI)¶

 A way for agents to share their public keys, prove their authenticity, and revoke old keys if they’ve been compromised.
-Most PKIs, such as the global SSL certficate authority system, are centralized.
-Holochain provides a distributed PKI system.
+Most PKIs, such as the global TLS certificate authority system, are centralized.
+Holochain will provide a distributed PKI system.

 The hash of a piece of data, encrypted with a private key.
 It can be decrypted by anyone who has a copy of the public key, which allows them to verify authorship of the signed data.
-In Holochain, the author of any element data that gets published to the DHT attaches their signature to each of the DHT operations they produce, to prove authorship and detect third-party tampering to be detected by others.
+In Holochain, the author of any element data that gets published to the DHT attaches their signature to each of the DHT operations they produce, to prove authorship and allow third-party tampering to be detected by others.

 Public/private key pair¶

 The act of converting an element into one or more DHT operations and sending them to the respective validation authorities for validation, transformation into element data and storage.
-This happens after it has passed the author’s own copy of the validation rules for the entry.
-The neighborhood of validators who are responsible for that entry’s address receive it, validate it, and store a copy of it if it's valid.
+This happens after it has passed the author’s own copy of the validation rules.
+The validation authorities who are responsible for that entry’s address receive it, validate it, and if it’s valid, store a copy of it and pass a validation receipt back to the author.